 If you have an iPhone or Smartphone, the keyword “sleep time” will bring up several well-rated apps for sleep-cycle alarm clocks.

 It is also important to try to have a schedule.
 Exercising less than four hours before sleep interferes with melatonin.
 I try to do my riding in the middle of the day, allowing time at both ends for work, recovery and other things.

 So what happens when life gets screwed up?
 All-nighters, sleeping in airports, missed connections, etc. Well, that is why we have to stay fit and healthy the rest of the time.
 We need to rest up from each bad day before moving on.
-Meanwhile, my family doctor told me that a 20-minutes nap every day is one of the best overall therapies there is.
+Meanwhile, my family doctor told me that a 20-minute nap every day is one of the best overall therapies there is.
 It’s ancient wisdom, but it fits the data.

 Thanks to Leah Flickinger, whose article “9 Golden Rules of Sleep” in Bicycling magazine (www.bicycling.com) helped me check my content.
 I had forgotten the caffeine on the first draft.

 Next week, I’ll start a three-part set on loading out for the journey: what I packed and what I did with what I left behind – and how that worked out for me (yes, there is a list of things I wished I had remembered).
 Of course, if you have questions or comments, we’ll discuss those, too.